-- Economic drivers: Inflation and investment yields have been high and there is significant uncertainty around the future trajectory of both. - Court decisions: Recent court decisions, subject to appeal, such as Raccanello & others v.
+- Economic drivers: Inflation and investment yields have been particularly volatile in the period leading up to the premium setting exercise.
+This increases uncertainty in the inflated and discounted risk premium. - Insurance industry labour force: The current shortage of claims management expertise may worsen claim cost outcomes in the future. - Decreased traffic following the COVID-19 pandemic: Traffic per registration continues to be depressed since 2020.
+Persistent lower traffic in the future may result in downward pressure on the frequency of high ISV claims, and thus the risk premium. - Court decisions: Recent court decisions, subject to appeal, such as Raccanello & others v.
 Motor Accident Commission (2023), may worsen claim cost outcomes in the future.

-We consider that our advised risk premium appropriately balances these uncertainties where empirical evidence is available and is a reasonable central estimate of risk cost using experience up to 31 December 2023.
+We consider that our advised risk premium appropriately balances these uncertainties where empirical evidence is available and is a reasonable central estimate of risk cost using experience up to 30 June 2023.